 It’s important, to begin with, the admission that we really don’t know too much about how much risk is involved with taking CBD at all.
 This isn’t just something we have to admit on a pet level, either – the FDA still hasn’t approved CBD as a treatment for any kind of condition and there are no hard and fast dosage guidelines yet for CBD, so it’s impossible to say exactly what we should expect in terms of risk.
 In fact, anyone who is totally honest about CBD oil is going to have to start from a place where they admit that a great deal of trial and error is involved with any kind of dosing.

 We also have to admit that there’s not an awful lot of regulation in the CBD arena.
 Though there are absolutely a number of really solid, really trustworthy CBD manufacturers that have the best interests of both dogs and people in mind, it’s also important to remember that there are also probably plenty of businesses who have just gotten into the CBD space and who might take shortcuts that can have an adverse impact on your dog.
 As such, it’s always important to make sure that you work with a company that you can trust and choose the best CBD oil for dogs if you’re going to go down this route.

-We do know that there are a number of potential issues with CBD oil and dogs, especially when it comes to the side effects of CBD oil in dogs.
+We do know that there are a number of potential issues, especially when it comes to the side effects of CBD oil in dogs.
 We know, for example, that CBD oil can lead to issues like dry mouths, sick stomachs, and even vomiting.
 It’s not too unusual to see a dog become lethargic after taking CBD and it’s certainly not unusual to see the dog reject taking the oil outright if he or she isn’t sure about the product.
 At the end of the day, all we really know is that some dogs have bad reactions and that some dogs simply don’t want anything to do with CBD oil at all.

 We also know that there are some potential risks when it comes to medicine interactions.
 This isn’t to say that CBD definitively interacts with any medication in a negative way, but rather that there’s just not enough data out there to let us know whether or not dog medication and CBD can work together or if we’re going to have to be very careful about what we give our dogs when they are being medicated.
 In fact, there’s a very good reason why so many CBD products recommend that you speak to your vet before you decide to give your dog CBD at all and absolutely reiterate that recommendation if your dog is already being treated for any kind of health issue that involves medication.